1705 High House Road, Cary, NC 27513

 - Dental health, a tendency to have inflamed gums, and increased need for fillings and extractions

-- Sensitivity about personal appearance
+- Sensitivity to personal appearance

 - Emotional factors resulting in rising levels of stress

-- Tongue tie in the elderly often makes it difficult to keep a denture in place
+- Tongue-tie in the elderly often makes it difficult to keep a denture in place

 Some of these symptoms or side effects are supported by hard science.
 For instance, there is a significant amount of literature that infants that have restrictive tongue or lip ties can have a significantly greater experience of a laser frenectomy is complete early on.
 This finding is supported by both scientific literature, as we as a treasure trove of anecdotes from happy moms.
+The NC Integrative Tongue Tie Center is focused on producing high-quality research on our clinical outcomes to help advance the scientific body of knowledge that helps others to understand tongue and lip tie revisions.

 What about behavior problems for children with a tongue or lip tie?

 This symptom, along with many other symptoms are supported by anecdotal evidence, some with overwhelming anecdotal evidence.
 However, no long term, well-designed studies have been completed and published yet.
 That is not to say there is not a link- it just has not been proven to be associated or not.
 In these instances, Dr. Ray and parents will make decisions based on symptoms and the possible costs/benefits that may occur.
+At our center, we have a variety of safe and effective behavior management techniques to help every child, regardless of age or anxiety level, achieve the results that will be beneficial to them in the long run.

 I THINK MY CHILD MAY HAVE A LIP/TONGUE TIE.